 Genius Bonus: The Real Killer, in a slightly meta in-universe example.
 So called because he writes "REAL" on something in his victim's blood.
 It's actually a punny joke at his employer's expense.
 In French, "sang réal" means "royal blood" and was a medieval pun for "san graal", which, in Old French, meant "Holy Grail" (the cup that caught the blood of Christ), which of course grants immortality in myth.
 Jongleur found it a tasteless joke.

 Genre Savvy: Since most of the virtual reality worlds of Otherland are based on actual fiction, the characters spend time plotting how to take advantage of their "rules".
 Martine is also unusually Genre Savvy all by herself, which ends up getting a subtle justification in that the Other seems to believe in fairy tales (one in particular) and is deliberately shaping events along those lines.

 G.I.R.L.: Inverted: Sam pretends to be a boy online so she can be just "one of the guys" and not get singled out for her sex.

 Grand Theft Me: Dread plays The Mole in the protagonists' party by hijacking the sim of one of their initial members, starting a game of Whack A Mole once they figure out that he's infiltrated them.
 The poor sod he does it to is executed off screen.

 Hot-Blooded: Both Renie and Florimel, which sets them against each other.

 Humanity Ensues: The Nemesis program gets released into the simulation to hunt down Paul Jonas.
 It can mimic anything nearby—and when it mimics a recently deceased character, it begins to take on human thought processes.
-This turns out to be the key to communicating with Sellars' artifical life entities.
+This turns out to be the key to communicating with Sellars' artificial life entities.

 Immortality Seeker: The Grail Brotherhood all seek virtual immortality to escape the inevitable deaths of their natural bodies.